Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

 - Weight loss

-Transparent Labs says that they make their pre-workout without creatine because the massive amounts of caffeine can affect its ability to work.
+Transparent Labs says that their pre-workout without creatine is an excellent option because the massive amounts of caffeine can affect its ability to work.

 If you are looking solely for a supplement that can boost your energy and support your muscles, then this pre-workout is a good option.

 The side effects of a pre-workout without creatine are minimal as long as you follow the recommended serving amount.

 If you don’t follow the serving recommendation of pre-workout supplements, then you might get side effects like insomnia, high blood pressure, diarrhea, and nausea.

 You want to make sure that you get the right dosage for you.
 Sometimes, pre workouts will have too little or too much of an ingredient per serving.
 For best results, take the time to figure out what nutrients you need